tddg/cs4740-fall24/labs/lab2.md

 to ensure that the re-send doesn't result in the server executing the request twice.

-In this part, you should add code to `Clerk` to retry if doesn't receive a reply, and to `server.go` to filter duplicates if the operation requires it.
+In this part, you should add code to `Clerk` to retry if it doesn't receive a reply, and to `server.go` to filter duplicates if the operation requires it.